-Pin or Unpin Navigation Pane
+Pin or Unpin Navigation Pane or POV Pane

 This will hide or unhide the Application, System, OnePlace Tabs on the left-hand side of the OnePlace screen.

-Pin or Unpin POV Pane

-This will hide or unhide the POV on the right side of the OnePlace screen.
+In the POV Pane, this will hide or unhide the POV on the right side of the OnePlace screen.